swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 The additions described in this proposal require a new version of the Swift standard library and runtime.

+## Alternatives Considered

+#### Vending `OutputSpan` as a property

+`OutputSpan` changes the number of initialized elements in a container (or collection), and this requires some operation to update the container after the `OutputSpan` is consumed.
+Let's call that update operation a "cleanup" operation.
+The cleanup operation needs to be scheduled in some way.
+We could associate the cleanup with the `deinit` of `OutputSpan`, or the `deinit` of a wrapper of `OutputSpan`.
+Neither of these seem appealing; the mechanisms would involve an arbitrary closure executed at `deinit` time, or having to write a full wrapper for each type that vends an `OutputSpan`.
+We could potentially schedule the cleanup operation as part of a coroutine accessor, but these are not productized yet.
+The pattern established by closure-taking API is well established, and it fits the needs of `OutputSpan` well.

 ## <a name="directions"></a>Future directions

 #### Helpers to initialize memory in an arbitrary order